 How to implement Clean Architecture in Go (Golang)

-The authors of Accelerate dedicate a whole chapter to software architecture and how it affects development performance.
-One thing that often comes up is designing applications to be “loosely coupled”.
+The authors of Accelerate dedicate an entire chapter to software architecture and how it affects development performance.
+One recurring theme is designing applications to be “loosely coupled”.

 The goal is for your architecture to support the ability of teams to get their work done—from design through to deployment—without requiring high-bandwidth communication between teams.